UTILITY WAREHOUSE

 Experiment 1: Help Centre Pilot

-While the experiment ran, I designed an Account Insights space to surface explanations, comparisons, and recommendations, focusing on two key evolutions.
+I designed an Account Insights space to surface explanations, comparisons, and recommendations.

-While the experiment ran, I designed an Account Insights space to surface explanations, comparisons, and recommendations, focusing on two key evolutions.
+I designed an Account Insights space to surface explanations, comparisons, and recommendations.

 I designed for the most complex scenario first — customers with three balances (direct debit, debt, and a budget plan).